openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ## Elliptic Curve Cryptography

-The ECDH encryption is defined here as a KEM via X25519 and X448 which are defined in [RFC7748].
+ECDH encryption is defined here as a KEM via X25519 and X448 which are defined in [RFC7748].
 EdDSA as defined in [RFC8032] is used as the elliptic curve-based digital signature scheme.

 ## Standalone and Multi-Algorithm Schemes {#multi-algo-schemes}